zerotier/terraform-multicloud-quickstart/README.md

 various clouds.
 To follow along, you'll need service accounts on Digical Ocean, and at least two other clouds.

-The "full blown" multicloud demo includes
+The full blown multicloud demo uses

 - Digital Ocean
 - Amazon Web Services